flyteorg/flyte/rsts/deployment/overview.rst

 * ``values-gcp.yaml`` should be additionally applied for GCP GKE deployments.
 * ``values-sandbox.yaml`` should be additionally applied for our sandbox install.
 See the :ref:`deployment-sandbox` page for more information.

-Specific instructions for Helm on AWS are covered in both the :ref:`automated Opta <deployment-aws-opta>` and :ref:`manual <deployment-aws-manual>` AWS setup guides.

 *********************
 Relational Database